 16. Traditional Finger Waves

-Hair hack: A closed flat iron achieves this true-blue Roaring Twenties look in half the time.
-Click here for a tutorial on curling short hair with a flat iron.
+Looking for the ultimate 20s-inspired hair look?
+Then the traditional finger waves look was made for you.
+Hair hack: A closed flat iron achieves these true-blue Roaring Twenties look in half the time.
+Learn more about curling short hair with a flat iron.

 17. Pin-Curled Fringe